sendgrid/sendgrid-csharp/README.md

 `NAME_OF_THE_ENVIRONMENT_VARIABLE_FOR_YOUR_SENDGRID_KEY` isn't a variable of your OS environment yet, so let's add it.

-Press `win + R` (or search for "run"), fill in "SystemPropertiesAdvanced", press `enter` and then click "Enviroment variables".
+Press `win + R` (or search for "run"), fill in "SystemPropertiesAdvanced", press `enter` and then click "Environment variables".

 You'll get two lists of variables, but we'll focus on the User Variables for this example.